ropensci/rcites/paper/paper.md

 # The ``citesr`` R package

-With ``citesr``, we provide an R [@R] client to the Species+/CITES Checklist API, giving access to the Speciesplus database.
-The ability to query the Speciesplus database directly from one of the most used programming lenguages for data analysis will improve the efficiency and reproducibility of biodiversity conservation analysis workflows.
+With ``citesr`` we provide an R [@R] client to the Species+/CITES Checklist API, giving access to the Speciesplus database.
+The ability to query the Speciesplus database directly from one of the most used programming languages for data analysts will improve the efficiency and reproducibility of biodiversity conservation analysis workflows.

 We provide functions to: